 The only remedy for this situation is a pardon by the Governor which restores gun rights.
 Simply setting aside the conviction by a court order is not sufficient, according to the Nebraska Attorney General.

 The Sheriff’s Department periodically receives questions about the operation of all-terrain vehicles (four wheelers) and utility vehicles (gators and the like) on roads and highways.
 There are various laws that deal with their operation which are listed below.
+In case of serious injuries, wrongful death cases Miami law firm can help.

 All-terrain and utility vehicles may be operated on any road outside of a city, village, or unincorporated village (unless a city or village ordinance allows) under the following conditions: